MapoftheInternet.com

 statistics.

-Instead Map of the Internet is both white pages and yellow
+Instead Map of the Internet is both white pages and yellow pages.

-book, lists the numbers numerically and then shows
+A REVERSE LOOKUP phone book, lists the numbers numerically and

-the coresponding name.
+then shows the coresponding name.
 This is the same for the

 Map of the Internet where all IP numbers are LISTed numerically